-POLICY ASK: Publicly support all efforts to combat antisemitism.
+POLICY ASK: Publicly support all efforts to combat antisemitism and racism.

-POLICY ASK: Spread awareness of the relationship between antisemitism and anti-Zionism.
+POLICY ASK: Support the adoption of the IHRA definition of antisemitism.

 POLICY ASK: Support the continuation of the important work of the Cross-Government Working Group on Antisemitism.

 POLICY ASK: Be particularly aware of the risk of increased antisemitism at times of heightened conflict in the Middle East.